 1 sugar cube or, preferably, ⅛ to ¼ ounce simple syrup

 Add all ingredients.
 Add ice.
 Stir.
 Pour.
 Garnish.
 Drink.

 Now, with all that being said, I’m going to tell you how to improve an old fashioned and add your own signature style to it.
 Not really, but there are countless derivatives of the classic.
-There’s the American Trilogy, the tequila old fashioned, the maple old fashioned, an aged-rum old fashioned, and a Raleigh classic called The Walter.
-(Insert self-promo here.)
-Maybe they’re all offshoots of the sazerac, but that’s a conversation for another article.
+There’s the American Trilogy, the tequila old fashioned, the maple old fashioned and an aged-rum old fashioned.
+Maybe they’re all offshoots of the Sazerac, but that’s a conversation for another article.

 First, a proper old fashioned.
 Don’t make it like they do in Mad Men.
 I watched an episode in which Don Draper was explaining how to make the drink, and all I could think was, “No, Don, you’re doing it wrong.”
 Prohibition destroyed the American liquor industry and, eventually, gave us mobster movies.
 The repeal of prohibition was the beginning of the destruction of the craft cocktail industry.
 I guess you have to put more effort into a drink when you’re using bathtub gin.
 By the ’50s, people were muddling fruit in their old fashioneds.
 By the ’80s, everyone was using bottled sour mix.
 In the early 2000s, we were in the midst of the dreaded “Everything is a Martini” era.
 A martini is gin and vermouth.
 That’s it.
 I don’t care how much pomegranate juice is in it or what glass you’re serving it in.
 Anyway, we got through that, and it only took about 100 years for America to recover from Prohibition.
 Don Draper wasn’t the only victim of a poor old fashioned.
 There have been countless victims.